Jemimahh/project-assignmentplanner-v2/docs/iteration_report_4.md

 What each person was responsible for accomplishing.

-  + Naing =Create login an signup page for users which includes updating the database.
+  + Naing = Create login and signup page for users which includes updating the database.

   + Sargon = Worked on adding sorting features for all parameters (title, category, etc), but will be fully implemented next week (few finishing touches still need to be made).

-  + Megan =Create login an signup page for users which includes updating the database.
+  + Megan = Create login an signup page for users which includes updating the database.

   + Jemima = Created homepage and added bootstrap to the home page an login page